 Bus Shelters provide protection from adverse weather conditions.
 Transit ridership increases where amenities enhance the attractiveness of the service.
-Past and Current Projects - In FY 2001 and FY 2002 approximately \$523,200 (federal) funds were committed to transit enhancement projects in East Haven, Hamden, Meriden, and New Haven.
+Past and Current Projects - In FY2008 the region approved the funding of \$523,750 (Federal) funds to 5 projects in 4 municipalities: